Turn One-Time Reviewers into Engaged Community Members

 Subject Line: Make it Personal

-- “[Your Name] replied to your review”
+- _We replied to your review on _

-- “We responded to your [Product] review”
+- We’ve responded to your review

 Personal touch: Using your actual name (“Sarah replied to your review”) feels more human than “[Store Name] replied.”